vanilla/vanilla-docker/docs/unit-tests.md

 ![Test framework](./images/unittests-test-framework.png)

+Make sure that `Path To Script` and `Default configuration file` are exactly the same as the image above.

 ### Export environment variable

 Export `TEST_DB_HOST=database` so that unit tests know the host for the database inside the php-fpm container.